-Learn how to use your non traditional background to your advantage as a medical school applicant
+Learn how to become a non traditional medical student by using your background to your advantage

 Part 1: Introduction